hackclub/hackclub/workshops/read_the_internet/README.md

 # get the HTML from the request
 page = r.text
 ```

-Next we will create the beautiful soup object and use `lxml` to parse the HTML (its faster then the built in parser)
+Next we will create the BeautifulSoup object and use `lxml` to parse the HTML.

 ```python
 soup = bs(page, 'lxml')
 ```

-Now that we have our beautiful soup object we can go all of the HTML!
+Now that we have our BeautifulSoup object we can go all of the HTML!

 ### Working with the parsed HTML

 ![HTML gif](https://cloud-5bmb4t5tp.vercel.app/2html.gif)

-Before we begin with the Python code I will give a short review of the HTML structure that we will be working with.
-We will be getting data from a HTML table.
-Below is HTML for how a table would look.
+In the next step, we'll be working with data from an HTML table.
+So, before, we continue, a quick mini-lesson on HTML tables:

+Here's an example of an HTML table:

 ```html
 <table>
     <tr>